 Another thing that you need to verify is the HOA and how much it is per month.
 Most new communities are going to have an HOA.

 This is going to happen more and more throughout Southern California.
-Builders need to maximize their profits, the land just isn’t there to be building homes on 10,000 sqft lots anymore.
-Often, new home communities will have lots of sizes at 4,000 to 5000 square feet.
-If you’re looking for a large yard, have dogs, or want to put in a pool many times these new homes don’t have this access property to do many of the things you might want to do.
+Builders need to maximize their profits; the land just isn’t there to build homes on 10,000-square-foot lots anymore.
+The majority of new home communities have a large number of homes ranging in size from 4,000 to 5000 square feet.
+If you’re looking for a large yard, have dogs, or want to put in a pool, many times these new homes don’t have this access property to do many of the things you might want to do.

-In my experience, new home communities are going to be a little bit more expensive for the same house that is 5-6 years old.
-You also need to watch and be aware of builder upgrades.
-Many of the builder upgrades are just better done after the close by you.
-You will save money, doing it yourself or finding somebody else to do it.
-If you want to read a full article on new home upgrades, and which ones to do or not do click here
+In my experience, new home communities are going to be a little bit more expensive for the same house that is 5–6 years old.
+You should also be aware of and keep an eye out for builder upgrades.
+Many of the builder’s improvements are simply better done after you leave.
+You will save money by doing it yourself or finding someone else to do it.
+If you want to read a full article on new home upgrades and which ones to do or not do, click here.

-Finally, I wanted to touch on the new home buying experience. often over the years when we were in a seller’s market, it was beneficial to buy a home through a builder.
-There weren’t bidding wars, it was fairly easy to get into a home and Byers didn’t feel like they were getting taken advantage of by the seller.
-All has changed.
-Last week I was showing home buyers New home builds.
-We talked to one of the builders and they are now doing auctions.
-Saturday mornings, buyers will line up on a certain lot.
+Finally, I wanted to touch on the new home-buying experience.
+Over the years, when we were in a seller’s market, it was often beneficial to buy a home through a builder.
+There weren’t bidding wars; it was fairly easy to get into a home, and Byers didn’t feel like they were getting taken advantage of by the seller.
+Everything has changed.
+Last week, I was showing homebuyers new homes.
+We talked to one of the builders, and they are now doing auctions.
+On Saturday mornings, buyers will line up for a certain lot.
 If you decide to make an offer, everybody goes into the office and puts down what offer or price they are willing to pay while releasing your appraisal contingency.
 Gone are the days where it was advantageous or less hassle to buy a new home.

-Some Builders are even refusing to pay real estate agents. you might say to yourself, well it’s a new home I don’t need an agent.
-Let me tell you, from personal experience this is the farthest thing from the truth.
-Builders are not looking out for your best interest.
+Some builders are even refusing to pay real estate agents.
+You might say to yourself, “Well, it’s a new home; I don’t need an agent.”
+Let me tell you, from personal experience, this is the furthest thing from the truth.
+Builders are not looking out for your best interests.
 I pay for a home inspection and make sure all repairs are done on the home before we close.
 I also give a great deal of information on location, upgrades, and everything detrimental or beneficial to you as a buyer during the process.
 There is no way a builder is going to tell you not to buy a property because of certain circumstances.
-Bottom line, if a builder is refusing to pay your real estate agent, you might want to rethink who you’re dealing with.
+Bottom line: if a builder is refusing to pay your real estate agent, you might want to rethink who you’re dealing with.

-Thank you for reading our blog, if you have any interest in moving to Temecula or the surrounding area please read the Google Reviews here for Greenleaf Real Estate & Appraisal.
+Thank you for reading our blog.
+If you are interested in moving to Temecula or the surrounding area, please read the Google reviews here for Greenleaf Real Estate & Appraisal.